Kaggle/kagglehub/README.md

 First, you will need a Kaggle account.
 You can sign up [here](https://www.kaggle.com/account/login).

-After login in, you can download your Kaggle API credentials at https://www.kaggle.com/settings by clicking on the "Create New Token" button under the "API" section.
+After login, you can download your Kaggle API credentials at https://www.kaggle.com/settings by clicking on the "Create New Token" button under the "API" section.

 You have 3 different options to authenticate.